-25 Books, Movies and Shows Made By Women We Can’t Wait to Get Our Hands on in 2017
+25 Books, Movies and Shows Made By Women Coming Out in 2017

 Feb.
 19 on CBS All Access

 This Good Wife spinoff will focus on three attorneys: Diane (Christine Baranski), Lucca (Cush Jumbo) and Maia (Rose Leslie).
 Diane and her protege, Maia, are forced to start over at Lucca's law firm after both become entangled in a Ponzi scheme.
-The show's concept is subtly radical for network television: there are no white, straight 30-something heroines on this show.
+The show's concept is subtly radical for network television: There are three female stars but none are the typical white, straight 30-something heroine.
 On the Good Wife, creators Robert and Michelle King did a better job than most showrunners in their approach to gender, race and sexuality.
 The Good Fight promises to do the same.

 South and West